The Truth About How I Hit My Goal Weight

 ”

-In the end, thinness left me as quickly as it came; I quit my horrible job and started freelancing from home right in the thickest part of winter, and I snacked as I wrote and beat against impending deadlines with bags of snacks.
+In the end, thinness left me as quickly as it came; I quit my horrible job and started freelancing from home right in the thickest part of winter, and I snacked as I wrote and beat against impending deadlines with bags of treats.
 In the ensuing years, my happiness has climbed steadily while my weight's bounced around a bit, but always on an incline.
-I'm not alone; the 20s are women's prime weight-gaining years, according to CDC data, with an 8-pound gain on average, and they're also a period when happiness tends to slightly rise, per research in the Proceedings of the National Academy of Science.
+I'm not alone; for women, our 20s are often our prime weight-gaining years — with an eight-pound gain on average, according to CDC data.
+And these years are also a period when happiness tends to slightly rise, per research in the Proceedings of the National Academy of Science.
 I’m a health journalist; I understand that exercise and a balanced diet are wise, key, vital.
 (I know, too, that those smart habits are important no matter what you weigh — and that the habits themselves are much more crucial than the number on the scale.)
 And yet I just can’t seem to balance physical and mental health in my palm at the same time.

 Advertisement